Retour

 Training courses are regularly organized for employees on topics related to sustainable development and stakeholder engagement.

-ENGIE created its Sustainability Academy in 2021 to to facilitate the commitment of each employee, who is also actor of the energy transition.
-Employees act as internal ambassadors to the Group’s strategy and its operational implementation.
+ENGIE created its Sustainability Academy in 2021 to facilitate the commitment of all employees, each of them being also an actor of the energy transition.
+Employees act as internal ambassadors of the Group’s strategy and its operational implementation.
 All of the Sustainability Academy’s initiatives are created internally thanks to the expertise and efforts of employees.

 The Sustainability Academy facilitates employee engagement through 3 drivers: